LazySets.APIModule

 [seed]::Union{Int,Nothing}=nothing)

-Compute samples from a set.
+Compute random samples from a set.

 Input